rwxrob/zet/20210831191541/README.md

 will never know because they also control every "assessment" measuring system we have in place to even know.
 In fact, often the learning that happens within a school's walls is happening *in spite* of the school itself.
-It's the community of people around you, facilitating and improving everyone's learning experience organically.
-It's the people, peers, and atmosphere.
-You know it when you experience it, all you want to do is learn and you almost can't even explain why.
+It's the resources the school provides and the community of people (including most teacher's) around you, facilitating and improving everyone's learning experience organically.
+It's these people, peers, and atmosphere that foster learning.
+You know it when you experience it, all you want to do is learn even if you can't even explain why.
+It's the best kind of virus to spread.

 > 💬
 > It's that very feeling that I've always tried to foster on rwxrob.tv.